meguna/mff/README.md

   actions so that every component has access to the screen parameter.
 * As per best practices, each component will be responsive in and of itself (using the redux param).
+* Along with the redux screen param, media queries will still be used for simpler css changes
 * Also, I found [this](https://bit.ly/2LMH9VC) source that reminded me that I needed to add eventlisteners for window resize events (which I definitely wouldn't have remembered to do on my own).